Building a bridge from community to clinic.

 Outpatient neuro therapy is best suited for patients who:

-In some cases, the patient, family, physician or insurance company prefers an outpatient environment.
 Our outpatient neuro therapy programs are covered by most insurance and workers’ compensation plans.
 Medicare also covers outpatient services.
 More about insurance.

 Our innovative approach to outpatient neuro therapy goes beyond functional capacities.
 We also strive to improve overall quality of life – whether that means helping a child who has autism deal with challenges at school or helping an adult who’s had a stroke learn how to cook with adaptive compensatory techniques.